ali-sedaghi/IUST-DL-Assignments/README.md

 	- Fundamental terminologies (Objective function, Kernel methods)
 	- Vectors and Tensors
 	- Element-wise product vs Tensor product
-	- Data type, Rank and Shape of the CIFAR-10 dataset
+	- Data type, Rank, and Shape of the CIFAR-10 dataset
 	- Naive Bayes classifier on Iris dataset with NumPy
 - A02
 	- Linear regression